Understanding The Difference Between A Therapist And Psychiatrist

 A therapist has a wide range of expertise in providing therapy to improve the life and mental wellbeing of their clients.
-Anyone who provides mental health care to others using a therapeutic approach and is licensed to practice is considered a therapist.
+Any licensed practitioner providing mental health care using a therapeutic approach is considered a therapist.
 Therapists can be social workers, counselors, or clinicians.
-A therapist may specialize in psychotherapy, talk therapy, or use a combination of different approaches and techniques for providing mental health care for clients.
+A therapist may specialize in psychotherapy, talk therapy, or use a combination of different approaches and techniques for providing mental health.

-Therapists are licensed but the requirements for the licensing depends on where they are working.
-Some therapists focus on specific mental disorders, while others specialize in a specific type of therapy such as child therapy, group therapy, marriage and family therapy, or individual therapy.
+Therapists are all licensed, but the requirements for the licensing depends on where they are working.
+Some therapists focus on specific mental disorders, while others specialize in a specific type of therapy, such as child therapy, group therapy, marriage and family therapy, or individual therapy.

 What Type of Care Does a Psychiatrist Provide?

 A psychiatrist is a medical doctor of psychiatry.
-Psychiatrists can prescribe medications used to treat specific mental disorders as defined in the DSM-V. The DSM-V is a diagnostic and statistical manual of mental disorders that is used to diagnose mental disorders.
-Psychiatrists use a scientific approach to understanding psychiatric conditions such as depression or schizophrenia, and can prescribe medication to help deal with the condition.
+Psychiatrists can prescribe medications used to treat specific mental disorders as defined in the DSM-5.
+The DSM-V is a diagnostic and statistical manual of mental disorders that is used for diagnosis.
+Psychiatrists use a scientific approach to understanding psychiatric conditions such as depression or schizophrenia and can prescribe medication to help deal with the condition.

 Understanding the Difference Between a Therapist and a Psychiatrist

 The main difference between a therapist and a psychiatrist is a medical degree in psychiatry.
-A psychiatrist is licensed to prescribe medications for mental disorders whereas a therapist does not have that ability.
-Psychiatrists use the DSM-V to diagnose patients by studying and researching the symptoms.
-Once a diagnosis is achieved, the psychiatrist's patients may now seek a therapist to help them cope and achieve progress.
+A psychiatrist is licensed to prescribe medications for mental disorders, whereas a therapist does not have that ability.
+Psychiatrists use the DSM-5 to diagnose patients by studying and researching the symptoms.
+Once a diagnosis is achieved, the psychiatrist's patients may then seek a therapist to help them cope and achieve progress.